 Here’s a side-by-side comparison of my 35O palette next to its sister, 35O2.

-The new 35O2 Eyeshadow Palette contains the shades:
+The new 35O2 Eyeshadow Palette contains the following shades:

 - Universal – matte peachy tan